braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 Keep in mind that the per minute rate limit is adjusted on a per-campaign basis.
 If multiple channels are utilized within a campaign, the rate limit will apply to each of those channels.
 If your campaign utilizes email and in-app banners with a rate limit of 10K per minute, we will send 20K total messages each minute (10K email, 10K push).

 ### Multi-Platform Push Campaigns
 For push campaigns delivering on multiple platforms, the rate limit selected will be equally distributed across platforms.
-A push campaign leveraging Android, iOS and Windows with a 10K rate limit per minute will equally distribute the 10K messages across the 3 platforms.
+A push campaign leveraging Android, iOS, and Windows with a 10K rate limit per minute will equally distribute the 10K messages across the 3 platforms.

 ## Frequency Capping

-As your user base continues to grow and your messaging scales to include life cycle, triggered, transactional and conversion campaigns, it’s important to prevent your notifications from appearing spammy or disruptive.
+As your user base continues to grow and your messaging scales to include life cycle, triggered, transactional, and conversion campaigns, it’s important to prevent your notifications from appearing spammy or disruptive.
 By granting greater control over your users’ experience, Frequency Capping enables you to create the campaigns you desire without overwhelming your audience.

 ### Feature Overview {#freq-cap-feat-over}